History of Saint Paul, Minnesota: Full-steam growth

-On the east side, new immigrants from Sweden with little wealth and few English language skills settled in the ravine of Phalen's Creek, or Swede Hollow.
-The creek, named for Edward Phelan runs from Lake Phalen to the Mississippi.
+On the east side, new immigrants from Sweden with little wealth and poor English language skills settled in the ravine of Phalen's Creek, or Swede Hollow.
+The creek, named for Edward Phelan, runs from Lake Phalen to the Mississippi.
 Many lived in shanties in the creek valley, which served as an open sewer; the creek also provided water power for industries such as Excelsior Brewery (later Hamm's Brewery).
-A similar community just downstream called Connemara Patch also existed for Irish immigrants.
+Connemara Patch was a similar community for Irish immigrants just downstream.

-True to history, the downtown area was home to several well-known brothels; the first was known to have opened in 1868, providing employment for some women in the untamed frontier town.
-One stylish madam, Mary Robinson reported property worth $77,000 in 1870.
+The downtown area was home to several well-known brothels; the first opened in 1868, providing employment for some women in the untamed frontier town.
+One stylish madam, Mary Robinson, reported property worth $77,000 in 1870.
 Others were not so fortunate.
-Kate Hutton was shot and killed by a lover, and presumably other ladies of the night were victims of violence; Henrietta Charles died of syphilis at age 38.
-In 1872 Horace Cleveland visited the city and proposed a citywide park system; shortly thereafter Lake Como was purchased, eventually to be the anchor of Como Park, Zoo, and Conservatory.
-Later, in 1899, Lake Phalen was also purchased by the city.
+Kate Hutton was shot and killed by a lover, and presumably other sex workers were victims of violence; Henrietta Charles died of syphilis at age 38.
+In 1872 Horace Cleveland visited the city and proposed a citywide park system; shortly thereafter Lake Como was purchased, eventually becoming the anchor of Como Park, Zoo, and Conservatory.
+In 1899, the city also purchased Lake Phalen.